icyphox/site/pages/blog/mael.md

 I don't think I want to parse Maildirs in bash.
 "But why not pure Python?"
-Well, I'm going to be shelling out a lot (more on this in a bit), and writing interactive UIs in bash is a lot more intuitive, thanks to some of the nifty features that later versions of bash have---`read`, `mapfile` etc.
+Well, I'm going to be shelling out a lot (more on this in a bit), and writing interactive UIs in bash is a lot more intuitive, thanks to some of the nifty features that later versions of bash have -- `read`, `mapfile` etc.

-The reason I'm shelling out is because two key components to this client, that I haven't yet talked about---`mbsync` and `msmtp` are in use, for IMAP and SMTP respectively.
+The reason I'm shelling out is because two key components to this client, that I haven't yet talked about -- `mbsync` and `msmtp` are in use, for IMAP and SMTP respectively.
 And `mbsync` uses the Maildir format, which is why I'm relying on Python's `mailbox` package.
 Why is this in the standard library anyway?!